openingscience/book/_posts/2013-08-03-excellence_by_nonsense.md

 ---
 layout: post
 title: "Excellence by Nonsense: The Competition for Publications in Modern Science"
+modified_date: 15 September 2013
 authors:
  - name: Mathias Binswanger
-categories: [basics_background]
+category: basics_background
+abstract: "In this chapter, Binswanger (a critic of the current scientific process) explains how artificial competitions affect science and how they result in nonsense.
+An economist himself, Binswanger provides examples from his fields and shows how impact factors and publication pressure detoriates the quality of scientific publications.
+Some might know his work and arguments from his book “Sinnlose Wettbewerbe”."
 ---

 > Most scientific publications are utterly redundant, mere qualitative ‘productivity’.
 <small>Gerhard Fröhlich</small>

-## Abstract

-In this chapter, Binswanger (a critic of the current scientific process) explains how artificial competitions affect science and how they result in nonsense.
-An economist himself, Binswanger provides examples from his fields and shows how impact factors and publication pressure detoriates the quality of scientific publications.
-Some might know his work and arguments from his book “Sinnlose Wettbewerbe”.

 ## In Search of Excellence